Ways to Help with Hurricane Helene Relief Efforts

 ITEM COLLECTION

-Because self-deployment should not be considered (this cannot be stressed enough), we are working to find item collection opportunities being done in partnership with organizations with established distribution systems.
-In other words, organizations that are already authorized and able to get to parts of the affected regions.
+Because self-deployment still should not be considered (this cannot be stressed enough), we are working to find item collection opportunities being done in partnership with organizations with established distribution systems.
+In other words, organizations that are already authorized, able to get to parts of the affected regions, and have up-to-date information on what is needed now.
 If your church is working with such an organization and is willing to serve as a collection point, please be in touch with us.

 Volunteers will be needed in countless capacities for a long time to come.
 A few things to consider: